What is a Texas LLC Operating Agreement?

 – Entity tax election

-- Names of the members and their percentage of ownership
+– Names and addresses of the LLC members

 – When and how members receive compensation and distributions

 – Procedures for adding a new member, removing a current member, and the resignation of a member

 – Process for the amendment of the operating agreement